15 Magical Things to Do in Marseille in Winter (& Christmas)

 Bouillabaisse

 Chez Michel is another notable restaurant in town serving up the iconic Marseillais dish Bouillabaisse, a stew made with locally caught rockfish with saffron potatoes and tomatoes.
+Enjoy the dish served in two courses, with the soup followed by a platter of fish and shellfish that have been cooked in the soup.

 The restaurant is steps away from the Plage des Catalans.
 Sépia is another quality dining establishment with views of the harbor on an elevated, hilltop bungalow location surrounded by a garden.
+The seasonal bistro classics for lunch change daily whereas the dinner menu rotates every few weeks.

-10. Go to the Foire Aux Santons de Marseille Festival
+8. Go to the Foire Aux Santons de Marseille Festival

 Marseille’s big santon fair in winter is for Christmas and takes place from mid-November to New Year’s Eve.
 You’ll find a large variety of traditions accompanying the holiday season at Foire Aux Santons de Marseille.